onejeuu/sc-file/README.md

 ```

 > [!TIP]
-> You can just drag and drop one or multiple files onto `scfile.exe`
+> You can just drag and drop one or multiple files onto `scfile.exe`.

 ## Arguments